DogeTheBeast/College_notes/PHY 157/Electromagnetic Wave/Thermal Radiation.md

 ## Peak Wavelength

 The peak wavelength is the wavelength where the graph has the greatest intensity.
-As seen from the graph above, as the temperature increases, the
+As seen from the graph above, as the temperature increases, the peak wavelength decreases.

+$${}

 ---
 Read also -